soedinglab/MMseqs2-App/README.md

 The following command will create an empty .params file that you can customize:
 ```
-BASEFASTA-"sequence_db"
+BASEFASTA="sequence_db"
 echo -e "{\n \"display\": {\n  \"name\": \"\",\n  \"version\": \"\",\n  \"default\": true,\n  \"order\": 0\n },\n \"params\": {\n  \"search\": \"\"\n }\n}" > "${BASEFASTA}.params"
 ```

-Tkae a look at the "Params File" to customize this file.
+Take a look at the "Params File" to customize this file.

 ### Setting up a Custom Profile Databases
 To add a profile database to your local MMseqs2 Search Server, you need to provide multiple sequence alignments for each target profile inside an MMseqs2 indexed database.
 There is no general recipe to build a database like this, but you can take a look at the EggNOG docker container in `examples/eggnog` for an example how you might setup your own profile databases.